 In 1925 work began on Memorial Complex, the largest expansion of Northampton State Hospital, designed to accommodate up to 1000 patients.
-Set apart from the original “Old Main” section of the asylum, Memorial Complex became the focal point for most of the construction, expansions and later operations of Northampton State Hospital, and it allowed the population to swell to more than 2100 patients in 1935.
+Set apart from the original “Old Main” section of the asylum, Memorial Complex became the focal point for most of the construction, expansions and later operations of Northampton State Hospital.
+Memorial Complex allowed the population to swell to more than 2100 patients in 1935.

 After nearly a century of constant construction Northampton State Hospital only continued to grow.
 In 1952 the same year Thorazine, the first anti-psychotic was introduced 2,331 patients were served by 509 staff.
-The Haskell building which still serves as an office for the Department of Mental Health was added in 1959.
+In a few years the asylum reached approximately 2500 patients, the highest recorded concentration in the history of Northampton State Hospital.
+The Haskell building which today still serves as an office for the Department of Mental Health was added in 1959.

-On January 6, 1978 the United States District Court approved the Brewster Consent Decree which made clear a patient’s constitutional right to treatment in the least restrictive environment possible.
+On January 6, 1978 the United States District Court approved the Brewster Consent Decree, also known as the Northampton Decree which made clear a patient’s constitutional right to treatment in the least restrictive environment possible.
 Under terms set forth in the Decree the State Hospital was to reduce the number of patients it served to 50 by 1981.
-This process would ultimately take 14 rather than 3 years.
+This process, which ultimately led to the closure of the asylum would take 14 rather than 3 years.

 In 1980 Northampton State Hospital registered its 64,500 admission while simultaneously attempting to reduce the total population.
 Patients were either reassigned to other, usually smaller facilities or were simply dismissed.
 Ex-patients entered a largely ignorant and sometimes hostile community, for some poverty and homelessness were as immediate as the city-wide controversy.
 Debate raged though the local news, in council meetings, and at dinner tables around Northampton.